WagnerLisaK/UFOs/README.md

 This project was to provide users with a web resource in order to browse UFO data.

 # Results
 The website is very easy to use and has great "curb appeal".
-To use the website, follow the instructions below:
+To use the website, follow the instructions below.

-1. Type in a value in any of the fields following the example data in each cell.
-The empty filter appears below.
+1. The empty filter appears below.
+Type a value in any of the fields following the example data in each cell.

 ![EmptyFilter.png](https://github.com/WagnerLisaK/UFOs/blob/main/Resources/EmptyFilter.png)